percona/pmm-dump/README.md

 You will need to have Go 1.16+ installed.

-In the root directory: `go build -o pmm-transferer pmm-transferer/cmd/transferer`
+In the root directory: `make build`

 ## Using Transferer